 It is not the world’s responsibility to coddle your nervous system.
 It is yours.
 When/how did we get so soft as a species?
-I’m astronished every day that someone expects me to coddle their broken nervous system by not saying certain words that might trigger them.

 And before you come at me with pitchforks, listen to my definition of what it means to be tough.

 Those sensitive to their emotions can handle better, the influx of feelings that come on when you get acupuncture.
-Those who feel their emotions on a regular basis, or have sensitivities are actually stronger than those who suppress them.
+Those who feel their emotions regularly, or have sensitivities are actually stronger than those who suppress them.
 BECAUSE THEY ARE MORE RESILIENT.
 They’ve allowed more experience into their lives and when they feel a new experience, they aren’t overwhelmed to the point of going unconscious.
 There’s massive resilience that gets built up when you experience life in spurts in which you can tolerate.

 If your nervous system needs healing, find a healer who is tender and nurturing.
-If you need expansion, find a provider that will not coddle you and hold you accountable.
-With a highly-skilled priestess, the roles will be interchangeable when the time accounts for it.
+If you need expansion, find a provider that will not coddle you and that will hold you accountable.
+With a highly skilled priestess, the roles will be interchangeable when the time accounts for it.
 But don’t expect a coach to coddle and a healer to expand you.
 That’s not their job.
 If you are a nurse, nobody expects you to create a formula for a remedy.
 That’s the pharmacist’s job.
 And nobody expects the pharmacist to make sure you’re comfortable and clean.
-Occasinally the mixing of the two will happen, but it shouldn’t be expected.
+Occasionally the mixing of the two will happen, but it shouldn’t be expected.
 And it’s up to nobody else but yourself to know what you need, and to block out what you don’t.